Jerinanan27/pgcn-eeg-emotion-deap/README.md

 This repository contains the complete code for preprocessing, model training, fusion experiments, ablation study, ViT embedding probes, and corrected statistical analysis.

-The central finding is that ViT-B/16 facial video embeddings increase within-subject EEG emotion recognition (largest effect at the quadrant level) but reduce cross-subject performance under leave-one-subject-out (LOSO) evaluation.
-Probing the facial embeddings shows they are organised primarily by participant identity rather than by affect, with affect-related information not transferring to unseen participants.

 ---

 ## Repository Structure